 3. Begin to Practice with Your Bow or Firearm

 Getting out once or more a month now with your firearm, or practicing consistently with your bow is a far superior plan to going into panic mode right before hunting season.
 We sell used firearms, firearm ranges are packed soon before deer season begins and they are far less used right now.
 If you are a firearms hunter, spreading out the cost of ammunition doesn’t hurt anything either.
+One of the best weapons for this purpose is shooting with 6.5 Creedmoor, which is reliable and efefctive.
 By using your firearm or bow consistently, you will become much more natural with it and will start to sense of any problems are developing.
 Getting a gun fixed in May or June is a lot easier than in mid-October.

 4. Do a Gear Check